 2 TIME ALL CIF SELECTION 2 TIME ALL CIF SELECTION

 * 1983 CIF CHAMPIONS

-As a player in the mid 1990s, Valerie participated on one of 2 teams that toured the U.S. to promote a professional softball league; originally known as the NFA, John Horan was the original promoter. http://www.profastpitch.com/about how the league was created, "Field research and market studies began later that fall and continued to take place through 1993.
+As a player in the early-mid 1990s, Valerie participated on one of 2 teams that toured the U.S. to promote a professional softball league; originally known as the NFA, John Horan was the original promoter.
+The NPF website once stated that the league was created through, "Field research and market studies began later that fall and continued to take place through 1993.
 In January 1994, plans for a barnstorming tour were announced, and 18 months later two teams comprised of former collegiate all-stars played exhibition games in cities throughout the Midwest.
 The tour was an overwhelming success and provided the framework for a true professional league."